One of my family’s favorite side dishes is vegetarian twice baked potatoes. But the normal version is full of fat, cream, butter and calories.

 Barbecue style twice baked potatoes

-Add some liquid smoke, your favorite hot pepper sauce and some barbecue sauce to the filling and then top with some cheese and cook the second time.
+Add some liquid smoke, your favorite hot pepper sauce and some barbecue sauce to the filling and then top with some vegetarian or vegan cheese and cook the second time.

 Instant BBQ potato time!